 We can help you protect your license

 David Tarr has the experience, knowledge, and skill to represent you both in the administrative hearing and criminal hearing.
 He's familiar with the strict filing deadlines that come with a DUI and knows how to handle your charges efficiently.
-To protect your license, contact the Law Office of David B. Tarr online or call 803-238-7967 We'll get started right away on your DUI Administrative Hearing process so you experience as little inconvenience as possible.
+To protect your license, contact us right away.
+We'll get started on your DUI Administrative Hearing process so you experience as little inconvenience as possible.